spruceUI/spruceOSNightlies/README.md

 3) Download the .7z from the most  recent “release” on the this repo.
 4) Extract the .7z onto a folder on your computer.
 5) Copy and paste ALL files from this folder directly to the root of your fresh SD card.
 Make sure to get the hidden `.tmp_update` folder!
-6) Boot your device with this SD card inserted into the righthand slot of your Flip.
+6) Boot your device with this SD card inserted into the righthand slot if your using a Flip.
 7) Give it a few minutes and let it do its thing!
 When the installation is complete, you will land in spruceUI.

 ## 🚡 Updating